Orsières: La Fouly

 La Fouly (1992 m) is a tourist destination for families and a starting point for many hikes into the surrounding mountains.
 This hamlet in the municipality of Orsières is located in the Val Ferret (Valais, Switzerland).
 It is a small ski resort sits at the feet of the Dolent (3823 m) and the Tour Noir (3836 m) in the Mont Blanc Massif.
-La Fouly is a stopping place for the Tour du Mont Blanc.
+La Fouly is a stopping place for the Tour du Mont Blanc and a waypoint on the Ultra-Trail du Mont-Blanc (UTMB) route.

 Coat of arms

 The blazon of the municipal coat of arms is Argent, a Bear rampant Sable langued, armed and viriled Gules.